Asti Langa

 Traditional

-During the visit you can meet Beppe Marino, founder of the company
+During the visit it is possible to meet Beppe Marino, founder and memory of the winery

 Price per person: €25.00, reservation required on Saturdays and Sundays.